xframes-project/xframes-racket/README.md

 #### Ubuntu

-I tried using the snap package but there was a mismatch with the libc version so I ended up building racket from scratch, which was straightforward (`./configure`, `make`, `sudo make install`)
+I tried using the snap package but there was a mismatch with the libc version so I ended up building racket from scratch, which was straightforward (`./configure`, `make`, `sudo make install`).
+This applies to my Raspberry Pi 5 too.

 #### Windows